rustamlatypov/cpu-matrix-multiplication/README.md

 ## Parallel implementation

+In matrix multiplication memory access is the bottleneck rather than processing power.
+So in addition to multicore processing and AVX, a optimized memory access pattern is necessary.

 Working with doubles and AVX requires 32-byte memory alignment and a vector framework.
 These are provided in ``vector.h`` with type ``double4_t`` holding 4 doubles, 8 bytes each.
 Multicore processing is handled by OpenMP.

 Let A and B be of type ``double*`` representing matrices as a row wise array.
 The goal is to produce matrix A x B = C. As preprocessing, A and the transpose of B are transformed into a type ``double4_t*`` representation with vertical vectors and 0 valued vertical padding.
 Although the vectors run vertically, the memory layout is such that is goes through the *rows* of the vertical vectors, from top to bottom and from left to right.
-C is calculated one 16 vector (64 value) block at a time moving vertically up to bottom and left to right.

-The logic behind this lies in the outer product.
-Using the memory layout mensioned previously, the first vector

-Using this approach reuses registers and memory caches efficiently reducing memory access bottlenecks.
+This memory layout enables the efficient use of the outer product.
+The first vector row of A and the first vector row of B can be used to accumulate a 4x4=16 sized block with repeated outer products.
+This block can then by assigned to be the left top corner of matrix C. Similarly, any 16 sized block of C can be calculated by scanning the correct rows of A and B.

+Following the same logic, even a 8x8=64 and 12x12=144 sized blocks can be used.
+The block size controls the tradoff between register/L1/L2/L3 reuse and a 8x8=64 sized block is the best choice for the system.

 Both padding and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.